Skip to content

 TIP

 Err toward Editor, not Owner.
-If someone doesn't need to change the shape of the project or manage the team, Editor is the right call — they can still do all the analytical work.
+If someone does not need to change the shape of the project or manage the team, Editor is the right call.
+They can still do all the analytical work.

 Changing a Member's Role

-An Owner can promote or demote any member at any time from the project's Members tab.
+An Owner can promote or demote any member at any time from Settings → Members.
 Viewer to Editor when someone starts doing review work.
 Editor to Owner when you want a co-lead.
 Either direction.
-No limit on how many Owners a project can have.
+There is no upper limit on how many Owners a project can have, but the project cannot drop to zero Owners: demoting or removing the last Owner returns a 409 error.

 → For more detail, see Inviting Members. → For more detail, see Project Settings.